ehaliewicz/ehaliewicz.github.io/README.md

 ## Language Immersion Time Tracker (2022-2023)

 ### I was dissatisfied with existing tools for time tracking, so I decided to make my own.
-Can be used for any kind of time tracking, but specifically tuned for my language learning needs.
+It can be used for any kind of time tracking, but specifically tuned for my language learning needs.

 ### The backend is powered by python, django and postgres.
 For the frontend, I avoided typescript, using javascript, preact, and htm so no builds were required and page load times were kept minimal.